bird-house/birdhouse-docs/docs/source/dev_guide.rst

 * **Reources:** Any kind of accessable data.
 Like ESGF, thredd server or files stored on the server-side disc system

-* cache: ``~/birdhouse/var/lib/pywps/cache/`` The cache is for external data which are not located on the server side.
+* **Cache:** ``~/birdhouse/var/lib/pywps/cache/`` The cache is for external data which are not located on the server side.
 The files of the cache are separated by the birds performing the data fetch and keep the folder structure of the original data archive.
 Once a file is already in the cache, the data will not be refetched if a second request is made.
 The cache can be seen as a local data archive.
 Under productive usage of birdhouse, this folder is growing, since all requested external data are stored here.

-* working directory: ``~/birdhouse/var/lib/pywps/tmp/`` Each process is running in a temporary folder (= working directory) which is removed after the process is successfully executed.
+* **Working directory:** ``~/birdhouse/var/lib/pywps/tmp/`` Each process is running in a temporary folder (= working directory) which is removed after the process is successfully executed.
 Like the cache, the working directories are separated by birds.
 Resource files are linked into the directory.

-* output files:: ``~/birdhouse/var/lib/pywps/outputs/`` The output files are also stored in output folders separated by the birds producing the files.
+* **Output files:** ``~/birdhouse/var/lib/pywps/outputs/`` The output files are also stored in output folders separated by the birds producing the files.
 In the case of flyingpigeon, you can get the paths with:

 .. code-block:: python